Hafþór Júlíus Björnsson: 2015

-Hafþór won his second consecutive World's Strongest Viking title.
+Björnsson won his second consecutive World's Strongest Viking title.
 In this competition, he carried a 10 m long, 0.45 m in diameter, 650 kg tree trunk, for five steps, thus breaking a legendary 1,000-year-old world record, set by the Viking Orm Storolfsson, who was said to have carried it for three steps.
 He also broke the Viking boat pull world record in the same competition.

 He also won his second consecutive Europe's Strongest Man title, two more Giants Live titles: 2015 Giants Live Iceland (Viking Challenge) and 2015 Giants Live Sweden (Scandinavian Open), and two more Strongman Champions League titles: 2015 Strongman Champions League Bulgaria and 2015 Strongman Champions League Croatia, taking his international title tally to 17.
 During these competitions, he established world records in car deadlift, deadlift ladder, wheelbarrow carry, mooring-bitt carry, 15 kg keg toss, 160–200 kg (353–441 lb) Atlas stones run, Basque circle, and several bus and truck pull events.

 At the 2015 World's Strongest Man he secured his fourth consecutive podium finish, placing third behind Shaw and Savickas.
 He was the only man to topple all 3 Norse hammers for a new world record with the final hammer weighing 400 kg.
-Despite breaking the Timber carry world record with 500 kg worth of barn timber carried on a 40 feet inclined ramp in 10.15 seconds, Hafþór dropped to seventh place at the Arnold Strongman Classic due to a costly mistake in weight selections for the hummer tyre deadlift.
-At the 2015 World's Strongest Team competition, Hafþór and Matjaz Belsak who competed as team 'Vikings' emerged champions over team Saxons (Mark Felix and Eddie Hall), team Yankees (Mike Burke and Jerry Pritchett) and five more teams.
-During this competition Hafþór pressed the Ross boulder overhead and carried David P. Webster's 245 kg Northumberland stone for 46.52 m for two more world records.
+Despite breaking the Timber carry world record with 500 kg worth of barn timber carried on a 40 feet inclined ramp in 10.15 seconds, Björnsson dropped to seventh place at the Arnold Strongman Classic due to a costly mistake in weight selections for the hummer tyre deadlift.
+At the 2015 World's Strongest Team competition, Björnsson and Matjaz Belsak who competed as team 'Vikings' emerged champions over team Saxons (Mark Felix and Eddie Hall), team Yankees (Mike Burke and Jerry Pritchett) and five more teams.
+During this competition Björnsson pressed the Ross boulder overhead and carried David P. Webster's 245 kg Northumberland stone for 46.52 m for two more world records.

-At 2015 New Hampshire Highland Games, Hafþór broke Jón Páll Sigmarsson's iconic elevated cart wheel deadlift world record with a pull of 526 kg in addition to breaking the Lundstrom Stones carry world record and the Weight over bar world record for the third time.
+At 2015 New Hampshire Highland Games, Björnsson broke Jón Páll Sigmarsson's iconic elevated cart wheel deadlift world record with a pull of 526 kg in addition to breaking the Lundstrom Stones carry world record and the Weight over bar world record for the third time.